Skip over main navigation

 4. Young people aged 19 and over

-When considering adult learners, the LA must make “such arrangements for the provision of transport, as they consider necessary” and must do so for two purposes.
-The first purpose is to facilitate the attendance of adults receiving education at institutions:
+You are an ‘adult learner’ if you are over sixth form age.
+When considering adult learners, the LA must make transport arrangements it thinks “necessary” for two purposes.
+The first purpose is to help with the attendance of adults receiving education at settings:

-• maintained or assisted by the authority and providing further or higher education (or both), or
+• maintained or assisted by the LA and providing further and/or higher education, or

 • within the further education sector.